Zaaccckkkk/PDFImageRetriever/README.md

-# PDFImageExtractor
+# PDFImageRetriever

-PDFImageExtractor is a Python tool designed to extract images from PDF documents and detect their bounding boxes and dominant colors.
+PDFImageRetriever is a Python tool designed to extract images from PDF documents and detect their bounding boxes and dominant colors.
 This tool utilizes `pdfplumber` for PDF parsing and `PIL` (Pillow) for image processing.

 ## Features